fruzsinaagocs/oscode/README.rst

 you wish to install globally or in a virtual environment.
 If you have any difficulties, check out the FAQs_ section below.

-You can check that things are working by running
+You can check that things are working by running `tests/` (also ran by Travis continuous integration):

 .. code:: bash